charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Map of listings](assets/figures/listings-map.png)

-As can be observed in the figure above, most listings are densely situated in the Region's hotspot (Geneva City, Lausanne, and Zurich City respectively).
-An interesting choice from the data provider is to include entire cantons for Geneva and Vaud despite only including the city of Zurich instead of the entire canton.
+As can be observed in the figure above, most listings are densely situated in each of the regions' hotspots (Geneva City, Lausanne, and Zurich City respectively).
+An interesting choice made by the data provider is to include entire cantons for Geneva and Vaud despite only including the city of Zurich instead of the entire canton.

 Next, it could be interesting to get more information about the distributions of certain features and their correlations.

-In the following figures, the correlation between features are displayed.
+In the following figure, the correlation between features of interest are displayed.

 ![Features correlation](assets/figures/listings-correlation.png)